SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_419bd705-fa61-496c-94fa-28d6c1f2e2a8_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "AutoIt3 Execution From Suspicious Folder"

+    Detects AutoIt3 execution from an unusual/suspicious folder.
+Legitimate folders are "Program Files" and "AppData\\Local".
+AutoIt3.exe is a legitimate process used to execute AutoIt program files, which are used by legitimate software, custom scripts, but also malware.
+Finding AutoIt3 execution from unusual/suspicious folder can help detect malware activities, such as DarkGate execution.
+The detection rule can be tailored to your environment and your use of AutoIt3 by filtering out folder's execution of legitimate applications or scripts.

+    - **Effort:** advanced

 ??? abstract "Bloodhound and Sharphound Tools Usage"

     Detects default process names and default command line parameters used by Bloodhound and Sharphound tools.